nomad-coe/nomad/docs/introduction.rst

 mongodb
 ^^^^^^^
 Mongo is used to store all other user relavant data, like users, data sets, DOIs, etc.
+We also use mongodb to persist processing state and exchange data between processing tasks.

 elastic stack
 ^^^^^^^^^^^^^